Using a baby carrier for beginners

-Whilst this topic has often been debated, baby carriers are safe for newborns as long as they weigh at least seven pounds.
+Are baby carriers safe for newborns?Whilst this topic has often been debated, baby carriers are safe for newborns as long as they weigh at least seven pounds.
 Many parents prefer to use these from day one as it allows longer periods of skin-to-skin contact throughout the day.
 However, the choice is ultimately down to the individual - if you don’t feel comfortable using a baby carrier until your little one is a bit older then that’s completely fine too.
 Many baby carriers are created for a specific age group, from newborns to toddlers, so make sure you check the age and weight requirements before purchasing.
 Always check the manufacturer’s guidelines on safety too.

-As long as your baby is positioned in the baby carrier safely and securely, you should be able to leave them in there for as long as they are content.
+How long can a baby be in a carrier?As long as your baby is positioned in the baby carrier safely and securely, you should be able to leave them in there for as long as they are content.
 If your little one begins to show signs of discomfort then give them a break for a while.
 Most babies need to be fed and changed every two to three hours anyway, meaning they’ll be getting frequent breaks from the carrier.
 It’s a good idea to be extra safe when using a carrier by changing your baby’s position every so often, alternating between the carrier, your arms and lying the baby down.

-Baby carriers from reputable brands will always be designed with safety in mind.
+What is the safest baby carrier?Baby carriers from reputable brands will always be designed with safety in mind.
 At Direct4Baby, we stock the very best baby carriers from the leading industry names, like Ergobaby, Izmi and Tula.
 The Ergobaby Omni 360 is a popular choice as it accommodates your baby from birth up until approximately four years old.
 With four different carrying positions and crossable, sturdy shoulder straps, this is the perfect baby carrier for those worried about safety and comfort.
-Whichever baby carrier you choose, be sure to follow TICKS, a set of helpful rules set out by the UK Sling Consortium: T - TIGHTI - IN VIEW AT ALL TIMES C - CLOSE ENOUGH TO KISSK - KEEP CHIN OFF THE CHESTS - SUPPORTED BACK
+Whichever baby carrier you choose, be sure to follow TICKS, a set of helpful rules set out by the UK Sling Consortium: T - TIGHT I - IN VIEW AT ALL TIMES C - CLOSE ENOUGH TO KISS K - KEEP CHIN OFF THE CHEST S - SUPPORTED BACK

 How to use a baby carrier

-Always read and follow the manufacturer’s instructions and guidelines thoroughly before using your baby carrier
+- Always read and follow the manufacturer’s instructions and guidelines thoroughly before using your baby carrier

-Make sure your baby’s head, hips and neck are supported when using any type of baby carrier and allow them to move their arms and legs freely.
+- Make sure your baby’s head, hips and neck are supported when using any type of baby carrier and allow them to move their arms and legs freely.

-The best position for your baby changes with age.
+- The best position for your baby changes with age.
 For the first four to six months facing inwards is more beneficial to your child’s cognitive development.
 However, if they are strong enough to hold up their own head, they’ll benefit from facing outward as this position allows more interaction with the outside world.

-Your baby should be sitting in an ergonomic position.
+- Your baby should be sitting in an ergonomic position.
 Ergonomic means a wide leg spread squat position with the knees higher than the bum - think of a frog leg shape.
 This position supports the baby’s spine, hips, legs and helps to help prevent dysplasia (abnormal cell or tissue growth).

 - Stay alert whilst using a baby carrier - the extra weight affects your centre of gravity, increasing your chances of falling over.

-Be mindful of what you’re wearing - padded clothes may cause your baby to overheat.
+- Be mindful of what you’re wearing - padded clothes may cause your baby to overheat.
 The weather, temperature and what you’ll be doing that day should be taken into account when deciding whether to use your baby carrier or not.

-This may sound obvious but you should never lie down with your baby in the carrier - they need to stay in an upright position to avoid discomfort or injury.
+- This may sound obvious but you should never lie down with your baby in the carrier - they need to stay in an upright position to avoid discomfort or injury.

 - If you need to bend down, always bend at the knees and never the waist.